HYBRIDMIND: Meta Selection of Natural Language and Symbolic Language for Enhanced LLM Reasoning: Introduction

 \section{Introduction}

 Mathematical reasoning with LLMs is typically approached through two paradigms.
-The first paradigm focuses on designing various prompting strategies to elicit detailed and natural language reasoning processes.
-This line of research continues from Chain-of-Thought prompting \citep{wei2023chainofthoughtpromptingelicitsreasoning, zhou2023leasttomost, zheng2024take, zhou2024selfdiscoverlargelanguagemodels}.
-The second paradigm leverages LLMs to generate solutions in the form of code, which can then be executed with external tools to derive the final answer \citep{zhou2024dont, gu2024cruxevalbenchmarkcodereasoning, gou2024tora, gao2023palprogramaidedlanguagemodels, ye2023satlm, chen2023program}.
+The first paradigm focuses on designing various prompting strategies to elicit detailed and natural language (NL) reasoning processes.
+This line of research continues from Chain-of-Thought prompting \citep{cot, least-to-most, take-a-step-back}.
+The second paradigm leverages LLMs to generate solutions in the form of symbolic language, which can then be executed with external tools to derive the final answer \citep{linc, ye2023satlm, don't-trust-verify, gu2024cruxevalbenchmarkcodereasoning, gou2024tora, gao2023palprogramaidedlanguagemodels, pot2023}.

-While these two paradigms offer distinct approaches to mathematical reasoning with LLMs, understanding their interplay is crucial for advancing state-of-the-art methodologies.
-By examining the strengths and limitations of both natural language reasoning and code-based problem-solving, we can better assess how these approaches complement or contrast with each other.
-In this paper, we aim to explore and address several fundamental questions in mathematical reasoning with state-of-the-art LLMs, including GPT-4o, GPT-4o-mini, and LLama-3.1-8b: (1) Is natural language necessary for mathematical reasoning?
-(2) Does solving problems using code provide a robust framework for mathematical reasoning?
-(3) How do different types of mathematical reasoning problems affect the effectiveness of natural language versus code?
-(4) Can natural language enhance code-based reasoning, and can code augment natural language reasoning in solving mathematical problems?
+Reasoning with symbolic language (SL) incorporates external tools to perform logical deduction and arithmetic calculation, where existing LLMs suffer at when reasoning with purely natural language \citep{self-discover}.
+Natural language reasoning is highly flexible and broadly accessible to humans, but it often suffers from ambiguities and imprecision \citep{gao2023palprogramaidedlanguagemodels, ambiguity}.
+In contrast, SL reasoning, being grounded in formal rules and representations, can be executed by machines and offers precise, unambiguous inferences \citep{pot2023, don't-trust-verify}.

-By exploring these questions, we aim to reveal how natural language and code contribute to mathematical reasoning, providing insights that could influence the future of LLM-based approaches to solving complex problems.
-We further propose propose INC-Math, a method that leverages an LLM to select the most appropriate reasoning strategy from four options: using only natural language, using only code, using code followed by natural language, or using natural language followed by code.
-This approach is inspired by SELF-DISCOVER, which uses an LLM to reveal task-specific reasoning structures. \citep{zhou2024selfdiscoverlargelanguagemodels}.
+The strengths of each paradigm are complementary: natural language is well-suited for diverse, open-ended problems, while symbolic representations excel at systematic, unambiguous inference and error-checking \citep{pot2023, linc}.
+Relying exclusively on one approach can thus lead to suboptimal performance.
+Pure NL reasoning may overlook logical subtleties, whereas purely symbolic methods risk overlooking the complexity and nuances in real-world language \citep{foliodataset, linc}.